On this page:

 Characters do stuff and move about.
 If we don’t convey this to the reader, our character, for example Sam, might as well be a statue.
 However, the reader isn’t stupid; assume the reader can imagine Sam climbing out of a car without going through all the steps of releasing the seat belt, grasping the door handle, pulling the handle, pushing the door open with her elbow, swinging her legs round, putting her feet on the ground, standing up while making sure she doesn’t bang her head on the edge of the door frame, turning back to the door and swinging it shut.
 Whoo, that was tedious!

 Instead of dwelling on mundane actions, which slow the pace and lose tension, dwell on the exciting moments, the tension, the suspense, emotions.
 I’d much rather read about what happened after Sam got out of the car than her act of getting out of the car.
 The only reason to mention these small details is if something happens at that moment.
-Perhaps Sam had just put her hand on the door handle when the vehicle was rocked by an explosion.
+Perhaps Sam had just put her hand on the door handle when she saw a silhouette of someone lurking in the bushes.
 I’d want to read on to find out what happens next, wouldn’t you?

 Eye and facial movements